-O sancta simplicitas!
-These are the first words that come to mind when I see the new a.b.art MM series (refs.
-MM 101 & MM 102) from the Swiss-based watchmaking brand.
-The Swiss company is known for its very minimalist design language that is heavily influenced by the Bauhaus movement, yet their new MM series is the simplicity in its purest form.
+O Sancta simplicitas (but in a good way!)
+These are the first words that come to mind when I see the new MM series (refs.
+MM 101 & MM 102) from a.b.art.
+The Swiss company built its reputation on creating minimalist, easy-to-read timekeepers with the Bauhaus movement being their most important source of inspiration.
+The new MM series, however, is simplicity in its purest form.
 And I must admit that we here at WorldWatchReview.com are extremely delighted to see this beautiful timekeeper.
 While some may find its exterior oversimplified, I would argue that this is one of the most refined “simple” dressy watches currently available in this price range.

-Although clearly being positioned as a dress watch, the new a.b.art MM 101 / 102 collection doesn’t really fall into the category due to its impressive (some may even call it immense) diameter of 46.5 millimeters.
+Although being positioned as a “dress” watch, the new a.b.art MM 101 / 102 collection doesn’t fall into the category due to its impressive (some may even call it immense) diameter of 46.5 millimeters.
 To me, it looks more like a dressier take on a classic aviator’s timekeeper that has the usual diamond hands swapped in favor of stick-shaped ones.

-On the other hand, the watch may look good with casual dress: although you may deem it just too elegant and simple to be worn with a pair of jeans and a T-shirt, I would say that it will be just alright if you are the type of person who wears a carefully groomed beard and rides a cafe-racer in a vintage-style helmet.
-I am, by the way, not poking fun at the group: just trying to say that, while being a niche product, this watch is far from being silly.
+On the other hand, the MM may look good with a casual dress: although you may deem it just too elegant and simple to wear it with a pair of jeans and a T-shirt, I would say that it will be just alright if you are the type of person who wears a carefully groomed beard and rides a cafe-racer in a vintage-style helmet.
+I am, by the way, not poking fun at the group: just trying to say that, while being a niche product, this one is far from being silly.
 It simply needs to match a certain style and attitude.

-Its pure and simple dial with 12 applied indexes is easily readable at broad daylight, although the lack of luminous hands and indexes will surely make it unusable in darkness.
+Its pure and simple dial with 12 applied indexes is easily readable in broad daylight, although the lack of luminous hands and indexes will surely make it unusable in darkness.

-Its mechanical, hand-wound, rhodium-plated movement Unitas 6498-1 with the Incabloc shock-absorption is placed inside a three-piece stainless-steel case with screwed-in stainless steel back with see-through crystal inlay.
+Its mechanical, hand-wound, rhodium-plated movement Unitas 6498-1 with the Incabloc shock-absorption rests peacefully inside a three-piece stainless-steel case with screwed-in stainless steel back with see-through crystal inlay.

-Initially designed to power pocket watches, the caliber is really huge with its 16.5 lignes (37.22 millimeters) design, but is very popular among watchmakers and collectors thanks to its reliability and robustness.
+Initially designed to power pocket watches, the caliber is huge with its 16.5 lines (37.22 millimeters) design but is popular among watchmakers and collectors alike thanks to its bulletproof reliability and robustness.

-As usual, the movements come in different levels of finishes, but this one seems to be delivered in one of the top grades, since it features beautifully executed Cotes de Geneva stripes on its three-quarter plate and bridges.
+As usual, the movements come in different levels of finishes, but this particular variation is probably one of the high-grade ones with its beautifully executed Cotes de Geneva stripes on its three-quarter plate and bridges.

 The watch will be available at a price of CHF 1090.00, €695.00 or $1095.00, respectively.